1 accredited program. Compare programs, get details, and request info.

 Identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 In Connecticut, aspiring Firefighter Is can choose from 1 accredited training program designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Firefighter I in Connecticut, you must complete an accredited training program and pass the NFPA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Fire Protection Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Firefighter I in Connecticut, you must complete an accredited training program and pass the NFPA cognitive and psychomotor exams.
+National Fire Protection Association certification is recognized nationwide.

 Program Options: Firefighter I programs in Connecticut are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The Firefighter I program providing comprehensive training in fundamental firefighting skills.
 Participants will engage in hands-on exercises and gain knowledge essential for fire suppression, rescue operations, and emergency response.
 The program aligns with national standards, preparing trainees to serve effectively in fire departments.

-Explore related first responder training programs available in Connecticut
+Explore other first responder training programs available in Connecticut.

 The average cost for Firefighter I training in Connecticut is approximately $1,300.
 Program tuition ranges from $1,300 to $1,300 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.